Report on the 17th German International Ethnographic Film Festival

 Focal points 2024

-“Life on the edge” is a topic that has been in the spotlight several times, be it rice farmers or fishermen struggling to survive, seasonal workers or Afghan teenagers on the run.
-The films in “Struggeling with Environmental Crisis” focus on the impact of gold mining and deforestation on the environment and people in Brazil.
-In Australia, a man fights against marine pollution and ghost nets that indiscriminately kill sea creatures.
+“Life on the Edge”: A recurring theme of the festival, from rice farmers or fishermen struggling to survive to seasonal workers or Afghan teenagers on the run.
+Films in the “Struggling with Environmental Crisis” category focused on the environmental impact of gold mining and deforestation in Brazil, while in Australia, a man fights against marine pollution and ghost nets that indiscriminately kill sea creatures.

 Evoking Memories in/through Visual and Digital Media